datalanche/node-pg-format/README.md

 ### format.string(input)
 Returns the input as a simple string. ```undefined``` and ```null``` will return an empty string.
 If an array element is ```undefined``` or ```null```, it will be removed from the output string.

+### format.withArray(fmt, array)
+Same as ```format(fmt, ...)``` except parameters are provided in an array rather than as function arguments.
+This is useful when dynamically creating a SQL query and the number of parameters is unknown or variable.

 ## <a name="arrobject"></a> Arrays and Objects
 Javascript arrays and objects can be used for literals (```%L```) and strings (```%s```), but not identifiers (```%I```).
 For arrays, each element is escaped when appropriate and concatenated to a comma-delimited string.
 For objects, ```JSON.stringify()``` is called and the resulting string is escaped if appropriate.
 See the example below.